 On Thanksgiving Day in a typical household, the schedule revolves around eating (a lot), watching football or holiday movies on television, and relaxing with family and friends.
-In Phoenix, you can also start the Thanksgiving holiday by doing something healthy and fun instead by attending one of several turkey trots, marathons, or fitness events.
+In Phoenix, you can also start the 2020 Thanksgiving holiday by doing something healthy and fun instead by attending one of several turkey trots, marathons, or fitness events.

-While some people want a challenge like climbing Piestewa Peak or Camelback Mountain in Central Phoenix or South Mountain in South Phoenix (they will be busy on Thanksgiving), others opt for something flatter and easier.
+While some people want a challenge like climbing Piestewa Peak or Camelback Mountain in central Phoenix or South Mountain in south Phoenix—which will both be busy over the holiday weekend—others opt for something flatter and easier.
 Turkey trots, which are walking or running events that take place on Thanksgiving, are a great way to enjoy the typically moderate weather in Phoenix while getting a little exercise, too.

 Fountain Hills Turkey Trot

 Located northeast of Phoenix, the community of Fountain Hills hosts a variety of marathons and charity walks throughout the year.
 On Thanksgiving Day, more than 1,500 people participate in its annual turkey trot event, which features both a five-kilometer run and a one-mile fitness walk.

 The 28th Annual Fountain Hills Turkey Trot will start on Avenue of the Fountains in front of Town Hall on Thanksgiving Day, Thursday, November 26, 2020.
 It will begin at 7:15 a.m. and will be followed by an awards ceremony at 8:15.a.m.
 Awards will be given for first, second, and third place finishers of the 5K in each age category (increments of ten years).
 Guests can stay after the awards ceremony to watch the Chamber of Commerce's Thanksgiving Day Parade, which begins at 9:00 a.m.